Sankaram02/Iot-hack---weather-monitoring-system/README.md

 # Iot-hack---weather-monitoring-system

+🔸For this project we secured 1 position in IoT Hackthon

 🔹Developed a cutting-edge project integrating BMP180 sensors to gather temperature, pressure, and altitude data alongside rain sensors.

 🔸Implemented seamless data visualization and monitoring through Blynk and ThingSpeak platforms, providing real-time insights into environmental conditions.